shundhammer/qdirstat/README.md

     %p does not escape single quotes properly

-    If you have a file name like `Don't do this.txt` (with a quote character in the string), the shell used when executing a cleanup action with this would complain about unmatched single quotes.
+    If you have a file name like `Don't do this.txt` (with a quote character in the name), the shell used when executing a cleanup action with this would complain about unmatched single quotes.

     QDirStat had always escaped such single quotes, but not the way common